BunsDev/functions-workshop/README.md

 - **Value**: your (*unencrypted*) environment variable (*secret*).

-For this demonstration, you will need to add `OPENAI_KEY` to your encrypted environment variables.
+For this demonstration, you will need to add the following to your encrypted environment variables:
+- `OPENAI_KEY`
+- `PRIVATE_KEY`

 ### 2. Simulate Functions